 - Email information to ICO Co-Directors about meetings, programs and updates for the ICP bulletin board at the kiosk.

-- Inform the campus of programs and meetings via DC posters, fliers and Current Students Page, Facebook and/or other means of communication.
+- Inform the campus of programs and meetings via fliers and, Facebook and/or other means of communication.

 - Reserve rooms and transportation.
 Any charges will be debited from your organization's funding.